camaraproject/Commonalities/documentation/API-design-guidelines.md

 Note: It is perfectly valid for a CAMARA API to have several event types managed.
 The subscription endpoint will be unique, but 'eventType' attribute is used to distinguish distinct events subscribed.

 In order to ease developer adoption, the pattern for Resource-based event subscription should be consistent for all API providing this feature.

+To ensure consistency across Camara subprojects, it is necessary that explicit subscriptions are handled within separate API/s.
+The name of this API must be appended with the keyword "subscriptions".
+For e.g. device-roaming-subscriptions.yaml

 4 operations must be defined: